Compare ETS

 Other Information

-Acts as the national competent authority setting the rules and overseeing the system, jointly with other national regulators.
+Ministry of Ecology and Environment (MEE): Acts as the national competent authority setting the rules and overseeing the system, jointly with other national regulators.

-Provincial-level MEE subsidiaries: Oversee the implementation of the ETS, including identifying covered entities, organizing MRV, hiring verifiers, calculating allowance, managing provincial registry account, oversee compliance.
+Provincial-level MEE subsidiaries: Oversee the implementation of the ETS, including identifying covered entities, organizing MRV, hiring verifiers, calculating allowance, managing provincial registry account, and oversee compliance.

 Municipal-level authorities: Responsible for managing covered entities directly.